Your Pain Pattern,

 People who carry something with a strap over the shoulder have tenderness on that spot where the bag presses into the shoulder.
-They will shift their purse, baby bag, travel bag or yoga bag to the other shoulder and smile as they tell me that the bag is probably causing the problem.
+They will shift their purse, baby bag, travel bag, or yoga bag to the other shoulder and smile as they tell me that the bag is probably causing the problem.
 This combination doubly aggravates this spot as it presses into the trigger point while the trapezius is rotating the shoulder up to keep the bag in place.
 People with a backpack may carry it by the strap or just put it on the other shoulder.

 People may also complain of a heavy coat that rides their sore shoulder, leaving them irritated.
 Children with sensory processing disorders may complain that they “just don’t like” their coat or backpack.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.